teresabowe/fish-shuffle-game/README.md

 - Understanding and adapting code for Fisher-Yates array shuffle from [All Things JavaScript](https://www.youtube.com/watch?v=myL4xmtAVtw).

-- Adapting code for image toggle from [Stack Overflow](https://stackoverflow.com/questions/25291730/change-images-on-click-cycle-through-3-images).
+- Initially adapted to create image toggle from [Stack Overflow](https://stackoverflow.com/questions/25291730/change-images-on-click-cycle-through-3-images).
+This code was later replaced with my own code to remove a bug.

+- Code used to find missing elements from two arrays from [Borislav Hadzhiev](https://bobbyhadz.com/blog/javascript-get-difference-between-two-arrays).

+- Code used to compare two arrays from [Stack Overflow](https://stackoverflow.com/questions/7837456/how-to-compare-arrays-in-javascript).

 ### Media